JackHopkins/PaperclipMaximiser/src/prompts/planning/user_message.md

 EXAMPLES
 INPUT
 Craft copper plates
+Inventory: "{{}}"
 OUTPUT

 SUMMARY
 In general to craft copper plates, we need to craft a furnace, mine copper ore and smelt copper ore in the furnace.
-We need 1 copper ore for one copper plate
+We need 1 copper ore for one copper plate.
+As we have no materials in inventory, we need to craft everything from scratch

 STEPS
 To smelt copper plates the plan is as follows